Marc Snir

 Short Biography

-Marc Snir is Michael Faiman Emeritus Professor in the Department of Computer Science at the University of Illinois at Urbana-Champaign.
+Marc Snir is Michael Faiman and Saburo Muroga Emeritus Professor in the School of Computing and Data Science at the University of Illinois at Urbana-Champaign.
 He currently pursues research in parallel computing.

 He was Director of the Mathematics and Computer Science Division at the Argonne National Laboratory from 2011 to 2016 and head of the Computer Science Department at Illinois from 2001 to 2007.
 Until 2001 he was a senior manager at the IBM T. J. Watson Research Center where he led the Scalable Parallel Systems research group that was responsible for major contributions to the IBM SP scalable parallel system and to the IBM Blue Gene system.